Skip to main content

 React Native

-Developed by Facebook (Meta), React Native uses JavaScript and React to build mobile applications.
-It allows developers to use React's component-based architecture and share code with web applications.
+Developed by Meta, React Native uses JavaScript and React to build mobile applications.
+It bridges JS logic with native platform components.

 Flutter

-Google's Flutter uses Dart programming language and renders UI components directly using its own rendering engine, providing pixel-perfect consistency across platforms.
+Google's Flutter uses Dart and renders UI components directly using its own rendering engine — giving it exceptional visual consistency across platforms.

 Key Decision Factors